 - 3. Retain 3rd copy of form for your records.

 To submit a manual fingerprint card, obtain the 8" x 8" fingerprint card (FD-258) from the Board of Registered Nursing.
 Refer to Section III of your application instructions for detailed information on how to complete the card, get your fingerprints rolled, and mail them to the Board, along with your fingerprint fees.
-Please keep in mind that results from the manual card process take 1-2 months on average.
-(Processing times at DOJ and FBI can vary.)
+Please refer to Processing Times for current timeframes (processing times at DOJ and FBI can vary).

 - To request a fingerprint card from the Board.